Romain-Pietri/CyberRange_2/Tuto_rce/scenario/Readme.txt

 The scenario is a simple web application with a vulnerabilitie.
 The goal is to find and exploit the vulnerabilitie to gain access to the system.

-You have access to the /etc/passwd file
+You need to have access to the /etc/passwd file

 Good luck and have fun!